Compliance Fines & Settlements

 Any company found in breach of money laundering regulations will face penalties that can range from fines to prison sentences in more severe cases.
 The supervisory authority will determine the magnitude of the penalty.
 Some considerations made by HMRC, for example, include:

-Recent AML Fines
+AML Compliance Fines

 Simple steps to avoid AML fines

-- Conduct initial and ongoing client due diligence using a risk-based approach with no exceptions.
+1. Conduct initial and ongoing client due diligence using a risk-based approach with no exceptions.

-- Report any knowledge or suspicion of money laundering to the relevant authorities immediately, and take no further action until authorised to do so.
+3. Report any knowledge or suspicion of money laundering to the relevant authorities immediately, and take no further action until authorised to do so.

-- Avoid tipping off anyone who has been reported for money laundering or terrorist financing.
+4. Avoid tipping off anyone who has been reported for money laundering or terrorist financing.

-Free AML Training Resources
+Free AML training resources

 MLRO Responsibilities Checklist